Jash-Bohare/MoodNFT/README.md

 ### What Problem We Are Solving?

 Current NFTs are static digital assets, meaning their properties, like metadata and visual characteristics, remain unchanged after minting.
 This limits the possibilities for interaction and user engagement.
-NFTs are essentially "one-time" creations, and once they are minted, their state cannot evolve based on the user’s behavior or external factors like AI-driven analysis.
+NFTs are essentially "one-time" creations, and once they are minted, their state cannot evolve based on the user's behavior or external factors like AI-driven analysis.

 ### Why is This Problem Important or Urgent?